 Because they are famed escape artists, long-nosed snakes are not frequently found in the pet trade because they are challenging to manage.

-Their long, almost shark-like snout, which is slightly upturned, gives them their name.
+Their long, almost shark-like snout, slightly upturned, gives them their name.
 With their black and reddish-orange stripe pattern, they resemble milk snakes or coral snakes.

 However, long-nosed snakes have somewhat faded sides resembling a checkered pattern in the same colors as their bodies.